lavavu/LavaVu/README.md

 It's now in the python package index, so you can install with *pip*:

 ```
-pip install --user lavavu
+python -m pip install lavavu
 ```

-> If you don't have pip available, you can try `sudo easy_install pip` or just install [Anaconda](https://www.anaconda.com/download), which comes with pip and a whole lot of other useful packages for scientific work with python.
-Once in anaconda `pip install lavavu` will install the package.

-> Currently no binaries are provided and the installer needs to compile the library, so on Linux you may need some developer tools and headers first, eg: for Ubuntu:
-`sudo apt install build-essential libgl1-mesa-dev libx11-dev zlib1g-dev`
+> Currently binary wheels are provided for Linux x86_64, MacOS x86_64 and ARM64 and Windows x86_64.

 To try it out: